Chart Color Schemes

 Age

 The median age in Kingsgrove is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
-The 75-84 age group comprises 7.4% of Kingsgrove's population, compared to the Greater Sydney average, while the 25-34 age group makes up 11.2%.
-According to post-2021 Census data, the 15 to 24 age group has increased from 11.7% to 13.9%, and the 0 to 4 age group has decreased from 5.5% to 4.5%.
-By 2041, population forecasts indicate substantial demographic changes in Kingsgrove.
-The 75-84 age group is projected to grow by 30% (adding 300 people), reaching a total of 1,300 from the current figure of 999.
-Notably, combined age groups of 65 and above will account for 81% of Kingsgrove's total population growth, reflecting the area's aging demographic profile.
-Conversely, the 15 to 24 and 0 to 4 age cohorts are expected to experience population declines.
+The 75-84 age group constitutes 7.4% of the population in Kingsgrove, compared to a lower percentage in Greater Sydney.
+Meanwhile, the 25-34 age group makes up 11.2% of the population in Kingsgrove.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 11.7% to 13.9%, while the 0 to 4 age group has decreased from 5.5% to 4.5%.
+Population forecasts for 2041 indicate substantial demographic changes in Kingsgrove, with the 75 to 84 age group expected to grow by 29% (an increase of 290 people), reaching a total of 1,301 from 1,010.
+Notably, the combined 65+ age groups are projected to account for 82% of the total population growth in Kingsgrove, reflecting the area's aging demographic profile.
+In contrast, the 25-34 and 15-24 age cohorts are expected to experience population declines.